-LIFE Hymemb Tailoring hybrid membrane processes for sustainable drinking water production.
+LIFE Hymemb Tailoring hybrid membrane processes for sustainable drinking water production (2014-2016).

-LNEC together with Aigües de Barcelona are Associated Beneficiaries of LIFE aWARE, coordinated by CETAqua (Barcelona, Spain).
-LNEC’s role in LIFE aWARE is to select and optimise at lab-scale the PACs for PAC/NF hybrid process.
+LNEC together with Aigües de Barcelona were Associated Beneficiaries of LIFE aWARE, coordinated by CETAqua (Barcelona, Spain).
+LNEC’s role in LIFE aWARE was to select and optimise at lab-scale the PACs for PAC/NF hybrid process.

-Many lessons, knowledge and experience may be shared between LIFE aWARE and LIFE Impetus projects with respect to micropollutants in the water cycle and the associated environmental-health issues in Spain and in Portugal, PhC’s control in WWTPs, the activated carbon adsorption technology, the cost-benefit analysis, etc.
+Many lessons, knowledge and experience were shared between LIFE aWARE and LIFE Impetus projects with respect to micropollutants in the water cycle and the associated environmental-health issues in Spain and in Portugal, PhC’s control in WWTPs, the activated carbon adsorption technology, the cost-benefit analysis, etc.

 Water_2020 Conceiving Wastewater Treatment in 2020 - Energetic, environmental and economic challenges

 AdA participation in Water 2020 COST action may bring good inputs for LIFE Impetus, namely for actions B7 and C1.

 LIFE SEACAN Towards higher protection of marine ecosystems implementing more effective and sustainable wastewater treatment technologies.